vikynandha-zz/BackboneZombieDemo/README.md

 BackboneZombieDemo
 ==================

-Small example app to demonstratr zombie views issue in Backbone
+Small example app to demonstrate zombie views in Backbone